Integrated organic inference (IOI): A reconciliation of statistical paradigms

 Independent of the way in which the data set $x$ was actually generated, it will be assumed that this data set was generated by the following algorithm:

 1) Generate a value $\gamma$ for a continuous one-dimensional random variable $\Gamma$, which has a density function $\pi_0(\gamma)$ that does not depend on the parameter $\theta_j$.

-2) Determine a value $q(x)$ for the fiducial statistic $Q(x)$ by setting $\Gamma$ equal to $\gamma$ and $Q(x)$ equal to $q(x)$ in the following expression for the statistic $Q(x)$, which effectively should define the way in which this statistic is distributed: where the function $\varphi(\Gamma, \theta_j)$ is specified so that it satisfies the following conditions:
+2) Determine a value $q(x)$ for the fiducial statistic $Q(x)$ by setting $\Gamma$ equal to $\gamma$ and $Q(x)$ equal to $q(x)$ in the following expression for the statistic $Q(x)$, which effectively should define the way in which this statistic is distributed: